fmcnallyi3/it_anisotropy/solar_dipole/README.md

 # Welcome to the Solar Dipole "Read Me" File!

 The `solar_dipole` folder is the repository for all things relating to IceTop and solar dipoles.
 Various tools can be found in this repository (tools are pending).
-Please use this file (or the ' #mercer ' slack channel and tag ' @anisotropy ') to ask any questions or voice any concerns; it is checked at least weekly.
+Please use this file (or the ' #mercer ' slack channel and tag ' @mercer-ani ') to ask any questions or voice any concerns; it is checked at least weekly.

 ## How to use Tool X:
 1. instructions